Particular/docs.particular.net/platform/installer/index.md

 This is primarily because:

  * The Platform Installer requires Internet access which may not be available in a production environment.
- * The Platform Installer `setup.exe` will fail on Windows servers were [IE Enhanced Security Configuration](https://support.microsoft.com/en-au/kb/815141) is enabled.
+ * The Platform Installer `setup.exe` will fail on Windows servers where [IE Enhanced Security Configuration](https://support.microsoft.com/en-au/kb/815141) is enabled.

 [Download the Platform Installer](https://particular.net/start-platform-download).